adhesikan/TestAutomation/DEPLOYMENT.md

 1. ✅ Installs all system dependencies for Playwright
 2. ✅ Downloads Chromium, Firefox, and WebKit browsers
 3. ✅ Builds your application
+4. ✅ Connects to PostgreSQL database for data persistence
-4. ✅ Starts the server on port 5000
+5. ✅ Starts the server on port 5000

+## Data Persistence

+All your test configurations, test runs, and screenshots are stored in the PostgreSQL database:

+- **Test Configurations** - Saved permanently, survive server restarts
+- **Test Results** - Complete execution history with logs
+- **Screenshots** - Failure screenshots stored as base64 in database
+- **Schedules** - Cron-based test schedules persist across restarts

 ---